 We now reall briefly some results on the Boussinesq system in Euclidean space $\mathbb{R}^d$.
-Fife and Joseph \cite{Fi1969} provided one of the first rigorous mathematical results for the convection problem by constructing analytic stationary solutions for the Boussinesq system with bounded fields $h$, as well as analyzing some stability and bifurcation properties.
-After, Cannon and DiBenedetto \cite{Ca1980} established local-in-time existence in the class $L^{p}(0,T;L^{q} (\mathbb{R}^{n}))$ with suitable $p,q$.
-Hishida \cite{Hi1995} (see also \cite{Mo1991}) obtained existence and exponential stability of global-in-time strong solutions for the Boussinesq system near to the steady state in a bounded domain of $\mathbb{R}^{3}$.
-Later, by using the $L^{p,\infty}$-$L^{q,\infty}$-dispersive and smoothing estimates in weak-$L^{p}$ spaces of the semigroup $e^{-tL}$ associated with the corresponding linearized equations of the Boussinesq system, Hishida \cite{Hi1997} showed existence and large-time behavior of global-in-time strong solutions in an exterior domain of $\mathbb{R}^{3}$ under smallness assumptions on the initial data $(u_{0},\theta_{0})$.
-Well-posedness of time-periodic and almost periodic small solutions in exterior domains were proved in \cite{Na2020,HuyXuan22} by employing frameworks based on weak-$L^{p}$ spaces.
+Fife and Joseph \cite{Fi1969} provided one of the first rigorous mathematical results for the convection problem by constructing analytic stationary solutions for the Boussinesq system with the bounded field $h$, as well as analyzing some stability and bifurcation properties.
+After, Cannon and DiBenedetto \cite{Ca1980} established the local-in-time existence in the class $L^{p}(0,T;L^{q} (\mathbb{R}^{n}))$ with suitable $p,q$.
+Hishida \cite{Hi1995} (see also \cite{Mo1991}) obtained the existence and exponential stability of global-in-time strong solutions for the Boussinesq system near to the steady state in a bounded domain of $\mathbb{R}^{3}$.
+Later, by using the $L^{p,\infty}$-$L^{q,\infty}$-dispersive and smoothing estimates in weak-$L^{p}$ spaces of the semigroup $e^{-tL}$ associated with the corresponding linear equations of the Boussinesq system, Hishida \cite{Hi1997} showed the existence and large-time behavior of global-in-time strong solutions in an exterior domain of $\mathbb{R}^{3}$ under smallness assumptions on the initial data $(u_{0},\theta_{0})$.
+Well-posedness of time-periodic and almost periodic small solutions in exterior domains were proved in \cite{HuyXuan22, Na2020} by employing frameworks based on weak-$L^{p}$ spaces.
 The existence and stability of global small mild solutions for the Boussinesq system were studied in weak-$L^{p}$ spaces in \cite{Fe2006,Fe2010} and in Morrey spaces in \cite{Al2011}.
-A stability result in $B_{2,1}^{3/2}\times \dot{B}_{2,1}^{-1/2},$ under small perturbations, for a class of global large $H^{1}$- solutions was proved by \cite{Liu2014}.
-Brandolese and Schonbek \cite{Br2012} obtained results on existence and time-decay of weak solutions for the Boussinesq system in whole space $\mathbb{R}^{3}$ with initial data $(u_{0},\theta_{0})\in L^{2}\times L^{2}$.
+A result of stability in $B_{2,1}^{3/2}\times \dot{B}_{2,1}^{-1/2},$ under small perturbations, for a class of global large $H^{1}$- solutions was proved by \cite{Liu2014}.
+Brandolese and Schonbek \cite{Br2012} obtained results on the existence and time-decay of weak solutions for the Boussinesq system in whole space $\mathbb{R}^{3}$ with initial data $(u_{0},\theta_{0})\in L^{2}\times L^{2}$.
 Li and Wang \cite{Li-Wang2021} analyzed the Boussinesq system in the torus $\mathbb{T}^{3}$ and obtained an ill-posedness result in $\dot{B}_{\infty,\infty}^{-1}\times\dot{B} _{\infty,\infty}^{-1}$ by showing the so-called norm inflation phenomena.
 Komo \cite{Komo2015} analyzed the Boussinesq system in general smooth domains $\Omega\subset$ $\mathbb{R}^{3}$ and obtained uniqueness criteria for strong solutions in the framework of Lebesgue time-spatial mixed spaces $L^{p}(0,T;L^{q}(\Omega))$ by assuming $(u_{0},\theta_{0})\in L^{2}\times L^{2}$ and $g\in L^{8/3}(0,T;L^{4}(\Omega))$.
 Considering the case of a constant field $h$, Brandolese and He \cite{Br2020} showed the uniqueness of mild solutions in the class $(u,\theta)\in C([0,T],L^{3}(\mathbb{R}^{3})\times L^{1}(\mathbb{R}^{3}))$ with $\theta\in L_{loc}^{\infty}((0,T);L^{q,\infty }(\mathbb{R}^{3}))$.
 The existence and uniqueness results in the partial inviscid cases of the Boussinesq system were studied in \cite{Danchin2009,Danchin2008}, where the authors explored different kinds of conditions on the initial data $(u_{0},\theta _{0})$ involving $L^{p},$ $L^{p,\infty}$ (weak-$L^{p}$) and Besov spaces.
 Recently, the unconditional uniqueness of mild solutions for Boussinesq systems in Morrey-Lorentz spaces has established by Ferreira and Xuan \cite{FePha2023}.
 Additionally, The well-posedness and stability of periodic mild solutions for Boussinesq systems in weak-Morrey spaces has studied by Xuan et al. \cite{XuanVanThuy2024}.